Gaffney, Bennett and Associates: Gaffney Bennett Public Relations

 In 2002 Gaffney, Bennett and Associates launched a PR Services arm called Gaffney Bennett Public Relations (GBPR) to handle corporate positioning, media relations, crisis communications, brand management, and cause-related marketing for existing and new clients.
 GBPR has offices in Connecticut and New York City.
 In 2011 GBPR launched a line of a la carte PR services called "the Press Release Shop."
-In 2019 GBPR hired North Carolina based Ted Novin to split his time between their New York office and clients in North Carolina.
-Novin had previously been a spokesperson for the National Rifle Association and the National Shooting Sports Foundation.
+In 2019 GBPR hired North Carolina–based Ted Novin to split his time between their New York office and clients in North Carolina.
+Novin had previously been a spokesperson for the National Rifle Association of America and the National Shooting Sports Foundation.